apita1423/whiskers-n-whole-beans/README.md

 ![Whiskers N Whole Beans Colour Scheme](/assets/readme-images/colour-scheme-readme.png)

 ### Typography
 Two fonts I used from Google Fonts where for the body Pangolin and for h1, h2, and h3 I used Shadows Into Light Two.
 My default font was Sans-serif.
 I decided on Pangolin and Shadows Into Light Two because of their playful.
 They capture the overall idea of the website, which is playful.
 Calm, but playful (just like the cats).
+I did have one problem that would show up in my editor (CSS), but passed the Jisgsaw validator.
+I don't think there is much I can do.
+I have added an image of it.

 - Shadow Into Light Two - Used for Headings